pusher-community/real-time-laravel/activity-streams/activities.md

 <i class="fa fa-rocket fa-2"></i> This one hasn't been implemented for you.
 Here are the steps to help:

-* Bind to the event and create a callback handler
+* Bind to the event and create a callback handler function
 * Use the `addActivity(type, data)` function to add an activity stream element
 * *Stretch Task:* Identify the element for activity that's been liked via the `data.likedActivityId` value and add a "Liked Count" value to the element with the class `.like-count` indicating the number of times that activity has been liked